sntrenter/Deep-Learning/CONCEPT-MAP.md

 ## How to make concepts maps for each chapter?
 The homework here is to make a concept map for each chapter after watching the [lectures](./LECTURES.md).
 Whenever possible, your concept map should be divided into the [topics of the chapter](./LECTURES.md).
 In order to receive full points, each concept map should contain all of the key concepts/ideas discussed in the lectures.

+## What to submit?
+The concept maps you submit will be visible to the rest of the class but you can see others' submission only after you have posted yours.
+You are welcome to submit your concept map in any standard format such as a Word Document or a PDF.
+But please do submit (upload) an image (screenshot) of your concept map so the rest of the class can see it without having to click any links.

 ## Example concept maps
 1. [Philosophical foundations](https://github.com/badriadhikari/Deep-Learning/blob/master/syllabus/concept_map_philosophical_foundations_by_miguel_corona.pdf)  by Miguel Corona (former student)
 1. [Fair AI](https://github.com/badriadhikari/Deep-Learning/blob/master/syllabus/concept_map_fair_ai_fiyanshu_arora.jpeg) by Fiyanshu Arora (former student)